 - Arts and crafts: Arts and crafts are super important for preschoolers, but how can we steer clear of the mess and stress that usually accompanies making art with a tot or preschooler?
 The answer for us is to focus on process art.
 We explore color theory, cause and effect, patterns, and more when we create.
 For a few of our favorite art activities, check out this easy pom pom painting activity or this invitation to paint with toys and paint sticks.
 We also love learning about artists with books like Lily Brown’s paintings, and I show my little guy selected artworks from The Big Book of Art.

 Wondering how to encourage free play and limit screen time?
-You’ll love my course for mamas just like you.
-Learn more about the Unplug + Unlock course and unlock your tot or preschoolers imagination!
+You’ll love my eBook for mamas just like you.
+Learn more about the Unplug + Unlock eBook and unlock your tot or preschoolers imagination!

 Of course, all kids develop at their own pace.
 The key idea here is that real learning doesn’t happen in a vacuum.
-Relaxed homeschool is more about creating an environment for curiosity and successful education of the whole child!
+A relaxed homeschool preschool curriculum is more about creating an environment for curiosity and successful education of the whole child!

 Most importantly, I think my son has a real appetite for learning.
 This immersive and holistic method of homeschool preschool has built up in him a deep curiosity, imagination, and a genuine love for life!
 It’s also helped him begin to develop positive habits such as attention, responsibility, and self-reliance.

-We’re certainly far from perfect, but I think we’re on the right track with our relaxed brand of homeschool preschool.
+We’re certainly far from perfect, but I think we’re on the right track with our relaxed brand of homeschool preschool curriculum.

 So, as promised, here are our favorite resources, tools, and toys that help us in our homeschool preschool journey!